 - Download development version of gridSVG via R-Forge (not recommended)

-Note: this documentation lags behind the latest version and is not intended to be canonical.
-Use the documentation provided with the package for up to date information.
+This documentation may lag behind the latest version and is not intended to be canonical.
+Use the documentation provided with the package for up to date documentation.

-Demonstrations of the potential of gridSVG (using version 0.7-0) are linked below.
-Note that a modern web browser is required to view these images.
-Google Chrome, Mozilla Firefox and Opera are all capable of viewing these examples.
+Demonstrations of the potential of gridSVG are linked below.
+A modern web browser is required to view these images.
+Google Chrome, Mozilla Firefox and Apple Safari are all capable of viewing these examples.
 More recently, web browsers on Android and iOS have become capable of viewing the examples.

 - Gapminder — Single Panel

 - HTML5 Interactivity

 Further examples of gridSVG have been created as part of my